Ukraine to discuss minerals deal with US as Russia drags feet on ceasefire

 An initial version of the deal was derailed following a fiery Oval Office meeting between Trump and Ukrainian President Volodymyr Zelenskyy in February.

 In late March, Washington presented Kyiv with a revised draft significantly broader than the earlier version.
-Ukrainian lawmakers leaked the new document, which includes access not only to rare-earth minerals but also to gas and oil, prompting critics to slam it as a diplomatic shakedown.
+Ukrainian lawmakers leaked the new document, which includes access not only to rare earth minerals but also to gas and oil, prompting critics to slam it as a diplomatic shakedown.

 Trump sees the deal as a way to claw back billions in aid for Ukraine’s fight against Russia.
 But Zelenskyy has insisted that Kyiv would not recognise past US aid as loans that must be repaid nor agree to a deal that threatens future integration with the European Union.